biomguler/LN_Phenocluster/README.md

 #### 2) QC genetic data and GWAS with regenie

 REGENIE uses a two-step approach.
-In the first step, original non-imputed genotype data is used, filtering only high-quality genotyped variants: minor allele frequency (MAF) > 1%, minor allele count (MAC) > 5, genotyping rate >99%, Hardy-Weinberg equilibrium (HWE) test P > 1E−08, <1% missingness.
-The quality control of genotype data and filtering was done by using plink2 software.
-The script **04_qc.sh** combine all chromosemes and create list of SNPs which meet QC criteria.
+In the first step, original non-imputed genotype data is used, filtering only high-quality genotyped variants: minor allele frequency (MAF) > 1%, minor allele count (MAC) > 5, genotyping rate > 99%, Hardy-Weinberg equilibrium (HWE) test P > 1E−08, <1% missingness.
+The quality control of genotype data and filtering was done using plink2 software.
+The script 04_qc.sh combines all chromosomes and creates a list of SNPs that meet QC criteria.

 ```bash
 bash scripts/04_qc.sh

 ```

-After the QC step, we can run REGENIE step 1.
+After the QC step, REGENIE step 1 can be run:

 ```bash
 bsub < scripts/05_regenie_step1.bsub -R "rusage[mem=32G]"

 ```

-The REGENIE step 1 will generate **ukb_step1_LM_pred.list** file and by using this and imputated genotype files (bgen), we can run step 2.
+REGENIE step 1 will generate a ukb_step1_LM_pred.list file.
+Using this file and imputed genotype files (bgen), step 2 can be run:

 ```bash
 bsub < scripts/06_regenie_step2.bsub -R "rusage[mem=32G]"

 ```

-The step 2, will generate GWAS results for each phenotype seperated by chromosomes.
-We need to merge these files by phenotype.
-To do this we can run merger script.
+Step 2 will generate GWAS results for each phenotype separated by chromosomes.
+These files need to be merged by phenotype.
+To do this, run the merger script:

 ```bash
 bash scripts/07_merge_regenie_outputs.sh

 ```

-Finally, we can filter and format the GWAS summary statistics.
-The script **08_filter_format_sumstats.bsub**, creates unique SNP ids (CHR:POS:REF:TEST), covert -log10P to P and filter Info_score and SPA correction failed tests.
+Finally, GWAS summary statistics can be filtered and formatted.
+The script 08_filter_format_sumstats.bsub creates unique SNP IDs (CHR:POS:REF), converts -log10P to P, and filters Info_score and SPA correction failed tests.

 ```bash
 bsub < scripts/08_filter_format_sumstats.bsub -R "rusage[mem=32G]"

 ```

-List of script and their functions for the step2:
+List of script and their functions for the Step 2:

 | **Script** | **Function** |
 | --- | --- |